taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 * Auth will not be done with scopes and tc-auth, but a shared secret between frontend service and objects, with JWT being a possibility
 * The frontend service will block new artifacts after task resolution by not issuing new signed urls to this service
-* Data storage in objects will be done with Postgres and not Azure Table Storage
 * We do not intend to have an operation to list objects in the API
 * The redirecting logic of the object service will adhere to the HTTP spec using 300-series redirects where possible